pvdcamme/OSM2Picture/README.md

 OSM2Picture
 ===========

 Small utitlity to convert an OSM (PBF) file to a JPEG image.
+Each pixel represents the density of Openstreet map data.

 This tools uses Python for rendering.
 Most of the openstreet map data is parsed in C++ using libOSMIUM for performance reasons.